t2trg/2020-03-vancouver/README.md

 We plan to start in the morning (say, 09:00) and work until the end of the afternoon (say, 18:00).

-Detailed timing of the slots to be determined in the next few days.
+Detailed timing of the slots to be determined.

 |         Time | Topic                                                                |
 | ------------ | -------------------------------------------------------------------- |